Is Your Business Insured Against These Risks?

 Injury lawsuits

 If a customer, employee or third-party is made sick or injured as a result of poor company practices, there is a high chance they may sue.
-While health and safety measures can stop the majority of these incidents from occurring, accidents may still happen.
+While health and safety measures such as using a neon indicator light to make people aware of hazards can stop the majority of these incidents from occurring, accidents may still happen.

 This is why it’s important to have insurance in place.
 As an employer, it’s a legal requirement to have employer liability insurance (or worker’s compensation insurance as it’s sometimes called) – this will provide compensation to your employees if they make a claim.
 Public liability insurance is optional but still worth having in many trades – this can provide compensation to any member of the public (including customers) who may be injured as a result of your work.
 You can look into such insurance online.